Amsterdam/design-system/packages/css/src/components/margin/README.md

 - Use this utility class to vertically separate one element from the next.
 - It can be used on any element and sets the `margin-block-end` CSS property.
 This declaration is marked with the `!important` flag to ensure it overrides any other margins.
 - Elements’ top and bottom margins are sometimes collapsed into a single margin.
 Consult [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_box_model/Mastering_margin_collapsing) for details.
-- To add equal margins between elements, wrap them in a [Column](/docs/components-layout-column--docs) component instead.
+- To add equal margins between elements, either use the [Gap](/docs/utilities-css-gap--docs) utility class on their common parent or wrap them in a [Column](/docs/components-layout-column--docs) component.
-  This can help in loops: it prevents having to treat the last sibling differently by not adding the margin to it.
+  This helps in loops: it prevents having to treat the last element differently.